 - water your garden before 8am or after 4pm – out of the heat of the day when evaporation is at its highest

 - select plants that can tolerate dry conditions.

 Report an issue

-You can report a water leak or maintenance issue you see anywhere in the Brisbane area by contacting Council online, phone, SMS or by vising one of our Business Centres.
+You can report a water leak or maintenance issue you see anywhere in the Brisbane area by contacting Council online, phone or SMS.